a

 RESTful and WebSocket API Support

-API Gateway gives you the ability to create RESTful APIs by using either HTTP or REST APIs.
-HTTP APIs ought to be used for the construction of APIs that lack API management functionality.
-In comparison to REST APIs implemented through API Gateway, serverless HTTP APIs can reduce costs by up to 71 percent and latency by up to 60 percent.
+API Gateway allows you to create RESTful APIs using HTTP or REST APIs.
+HTTP APIs should be used to construct APIs lacking API management functionality.
+Compared to REST APIs implemented through API Gateway, serverless HTTP APIs can reduce costs by up to 71 percent and latency by up to 60 percent.
 Using API Gateway, you may access REST APIs and API management tools such as consumption plans and API keys for your API proxy-enabled applications.
 Use WebSocket APIs to construct real-time two-way communication apps like chat and streaming dashboards.

 Private AWS ELB & Cloud Map integrations

-API Gateway supports a variety of integrations to cater to different use cases.
+API Gateway supports various integrations to cater to different use cases.
 One such integration is with private AWS ELB and Cloud Map.
-With this integration, VPC resources can seamlessly be accessed through API Gateway.
-This allows for secure and controlled access to resources within your Virtual Private Cloud.
+With this integration, VPC resources can seamlessly be accessed through API Gateway, allowing for secure and controlled access to resources within your Virtual Private Cloud.

-Moreover, API Gateway also provides support for IP-based services, such as ECS jobs, through HTTP APIs.
-This means that you can easily build APIs for services that rely on IP addresses.
+Moreover, API Gateway supports IP-based services, such as ECS jobs, through HTTP APIs.
+This means you can easily build APIs for services that rely on IP addresses.
 By leveraging this integration, you can efficiently manage and expose your IP-based services through API Gateway.

 While Your article focuses on specific integrations like private AWS ELB, Cloud Map, and IP-based services, it is important to note that API Gateway offers a much broader range of integrations.
-In fact, API Gateway supports direct integration with various AWS services including EC2, Lambda, Step Functions, SQS, DynamoDB, Kinesis, Eventbridge, VPC links, and many others.
-Additionally, API Gateway can be used with any workload that operates on ports 80, 443, and the range of 1024 to 65535.
-This extensive list of supported integrations ensures that you can seamlessly front any workload you can imagine with API Gateway.
+API Gateway supports direct integration with various AWS services, including EC2, Lambda, Step Functions, SQS, DynamoDB, Kinesis, Eventbridge, VPC links, etc. Additionally, API Gateway can be used with any workload operating on ports 80, 443, and 1024 to 65535.
+This extensive list of supported integrations ensures you can seamlessly front any workload with API Gateway.

 Resiliency

 API Gateway helps you manage traffic by restricting the number of requests per second for each HTTP method in your APIs.
-By focusing on business logic and services rather than infrastructure, API Gateway frees you from having to worry about it.
-You can save time by storing your API data in a cache with re-usable keys and a time-to-live in seconds.
+It frees you from worrying about traffic by focusing on business logic and services rather than infrastructure.
+You can save time by storing your API data in a cache with reusable keys and a time-to-live in seconds.

-By default, the steady-state request rate limit for API Gateway is set to 10,000 requests per second.
-In addition, the maximum concurrent request limit for API Gateway is set to 5,000 requests.
-This limit applies to the total number of requests that can run simultaneously across all APIs within an AWS account.
-Consequently, if the number of concurrent requests exceeds 5,000, some requests may be queued or may experience delays until the number of concurrent requests decreases.
+By default, API Gateway’s steady-state request rate limit is 10,000 requests per second, and its maximum concurrent request limit is 5,000 requests.
+This limit applies to the total number of requests running simultaneously across all AWS account APIs.
+Consequently, if the number of concurrent requests exceeds 5,000, some requests may be queued or experience delays until the number of concurrent requests decreases.

 Easy API Development

 With API Gateway, you can quickly and easily build a custom API to call AWS Lambda functions.
-Web services having publicly accessible HTTP endpoints such as Amazon EC2, AWS Elastic Beanstalk, and AWS Lambda are all included.
+Web services with publicly accessible HTTP endpoints, such as Amazon EC2, AWS Elastic Beanstalk, and AWS Lambda, are all included.
 In the API Gateway console, you can design and manage your REST API, create client SDKs, and monitor your API metrics.

 In Amazon API Gateway, there are three different types of endpoints:

-1. Edge-Optimized Endpoint: This type of endpoint is suitable for clients that are spread across different geographical locations.
+1. Edge-Optimized Endpoint: This type of endpoint is suitable for clients across different geographical locations.
 When API requests are made, they are automatically directed to the nearest CloudFront Point of Presence (POP).
-Edge-optimized endpoints are the default type for API Gateway REST APIs, allowing for optimized routing and reduced latency for clients located around the world.
+Edge-optimized endpoints are the default type for API Gateway REST APIs, allowing for optimized routing and reduced latency for clients worldwide.

 3. Private Endpoint: A private API endpoint restricts access to the API, making it accessible only from within your Amazon Virtual Private Cloud (VPC).
-To use a private endpoint, you need to create an interface VPC endpoint, which is an endpoint network interface (ENI) within your VPC.
+To use a private endpoint, you must create an interface VPC endpoint, an endpoint network interface (ENI) within your VPC.
 This enables secure and private communication between resources within your VPC and the API Gateway, ensuring that external access is limited to authorized connections within your VPC.

 API Operations Monitoring

 API Gateway provides a dashboard for monitoring service calls when an API is implemented.
 API calls, latency, and errors are all tracked by Amazon CloudWatch via the API Gateway panel.
-API Gateway APIs can be equipped with custom alerts thanks to CloudWatch’s ability to record monitoring data.
-API Gateway can record errors in API execution to CloudWatch Logs to aid in debugging.
+Thanks to CloudWatch’s ability to record monitoring data, API Gateway APIs can be equipped with custom alerts.
+API Gateway can record errors in API execution to CloudWatch Logs to aid debugging.

 Authorization from Amazon Web Services